scraggo/scraggo.github.io/content/blog/tech/tech-career-resources/index.md

 **If you had to narrow your focus to either front end or back end, which would you choose?**

 We can't all know everything.
 Are you simultaneously weak in SQL and CSS?
 It's a bit of a burden to be studying both.
 I made tremendous progress when I decided to _focus_ my energy on just the front end.
 I stopped considering backend-only positions.
-If the position was full-stack, I made sure it was known that I'd be front-end focuses.
+If the position was full-stack, I made sure it was known that I'd be front-end focused.
 Sure, I'd read an article or do a few SQL exercises here and there, but I no longer pressured myself to "get good."
 I controlled the communication to potential employers about what my strengths were.

 **If you had to narrow your focus to either product-first or code-first, which would you choose?**